santoshtechwiz/codeguru.github.io/_drafts/charp9-record-tutorial.md

-## Let's Compare the diffrence between class and record with example
+## Let's Compare the difference between class and Record with an example